Phoebe-Miao/Phoebe-Miao.github.io/_posts/2025-08-03-Liquid-Biopsy-for-Cancer-Metastasis-Detections.md

 ### CellSearch
 CellSearch captures the cancer cells, performing immunomagnetic separation using anti-EpCAM ferrofluids.
 A cellsafe preservative tube holds a patient's blood sample, and this sample is put into a microtube and centrifuged to remove plasma.
 An anti-CAM entibody specifically binds to EpCAM molecules on the CTC surfaces, and the ferrofluids that connect to the EpCAM have a magnetic property that allows the CTCs to be magnetically isolated.
 Fluorescence staining can be used for identification, usng DAPI to stain the nucleus.
-The cytoskeleton (CK+) is typically present in epithelial cells, and CD45- is typically expressed in immune cells (WBC) but not in cancer cells (CTC).
+The cytokeratin (CK) is typically present in epithelial cells (CTC, CK+), and CD45 is typically expressed in immune cells (WBC) but not in cancer cells (CTC, CD45-).

 ### Kaplan-Meyer Plots
 Enumerating the number of CTCs can help to perform statistical methods and make Kaplan-Meyer plots to find survival rates.